ngs-doo/json-benchmark/README.md

 ![Large objects duration](results/large-objects.png)

 Results seem to be consistent regardless of the number of loops. .NET takes much more time to construct object instances.
-It's interesting to see that Jackson takes the win here since due to heavy usage of byte[].
+Results are consistent with previous tests.

 ###Mono comparison